leonidas/rancher-test/README.md

 - [ ] Figure out how SSL certificates and load balancers work under Rancher
 - [ ] Try running some actual app like Jenkins
+- [ ] How does one access container logs?

 ### For production